pedromoritz/dynamic-scheduler/README.md

 ## Dynamic Scheduler

-This custom scheduler target workloads within an application-class with the following characteristics:
+The dynamic scheduler targets workloads within an application-class with the following characteristics:

-- with no volumes attached
+- no volumes attached
 - stateful

 ## Cluster setup